 - A lower heart rate implies better physical and cardiovascular fitness.

-- Ideally, normal resting heart rate of 40 beats per minute is considered to be most efficient.
+- Ideally, a normal resting heart rate of 40 beats per minute is considered to be most efficient.

 Human Heart Beat Per Minute